 Start creating a sleep schedule for your newborn.
 For example, put your baby to sleep at the same time every night.
 This way, he starts to get sleepy and tired at the same time everyday.
 Sleep is so important not only for your baby but for you as well.
 The sooner baby sleeps through the night, the sooner you’ll sleep more hours.
 Which means less exhaustion!

 Try this baby sleeping guide!
 It’s a straight forward Step-by-Step Sleep Training Guide to Help Your Baby Sleep through the Night!
+It will show you how to help your newborn baby sleep on his own without being held.
 Doesn’t hurt to try!

 5. Make time for selfcare